-We would like to thank the many RCORP-affiliated practitioners who participated in this national survey, whose valuable input will help us improve the support and resources we provide to rural communities.
-We would also like to thank the other HRSA Rural Centers of Excellence on Substance Use Disorders (the University of Rochester and the Fletcher Group) for their collaboration and insights as we created and implemented this national survey.
-Finally, we would like to thank the UVM CORA faculty, staff, and clinician advisors who provided helpful guidance as we developed the questions for the survey.
+We would like to thank the many RCORP-affiliated practitioners who participated in UVM CORA's national substance use disorder needs assessment, whose valuable input will help us improve the support and resources we provide to rural communities.
+We would also like to thank the UVM CORA faculty, staff, and clinician advisors who provided helpful guidance as we developed the questions for this assessment.